 Who Went to Kubicki with me?

 I went on a charming walk here with the Starogard Gdanski Girl, Ola Mueller.
 This can only be described as a tainted date, in retrospect.
-A feast for Ola’s Slavic eyes with her charming Northern Irish man in Poland, her luscious mystery disappearing into the sunset after her romantic tongue kissing. #olamueller
+A feast for Ola’s Slavic eyes with her charming Northern Irish man in Poland, her luscious mystery disappearing into the sunset after her romantic tongue kissing.
+We were supposed to stay friends and travel together but she decided to be nasty to me instead. #olamueller

 How Old is Kubicki?